in-toto/attestation/python/README.md

 respectively.
 Please note that our package names use the term "attestation" in the _singular_.

+## Testing

+See the [testing docs] for info and instructions for testing this implementation.

 ## Versioning

 At the moment, this library is versioned <1.0 as we work towards stabilizing the protobuf definitions and the available predicates.

+[testing docs]: ../docs/testing.md#testing-the-python-bindings